Train station: History

-Station facilities
+Facilities

-Stations usually have staffed ticket sales offices, automated ticket machines, or both, although on some lines tickets are sold on board the trains.
+Stations normally have staffed ticket sales offices, automated ticket machines, or both, although on some lines tickets are sold on board the trains.
 Many stations include a shop or convenience store.
 Larger stations usually have fast-food or restaurant facilities.
 In some countries, stations may also have a bar or pub.
 Other station facilities may include: toilets, left-luggage, lost-and-found, departures and arrivals schedules, luggage carts, waiting rooms, taxi ranks, bus bays and even car parks.
 Larger or staffed stations tend to have a greater range of facilities including also a station security office.
 These are usually open for travellers when there is sufficient traffic over a long enough period of time to warrant the cost.
 In large cities this may mean facilities available around the clock.
 A basic station might only have platforms, though it may still be distinguished from a halt, a stopping or halting place that may not even have platforms.

 Many stations, either larger or smaller, offer interchange with local transportation; this can vary from a simple bus stop across the street to underground rapid-transit urban rail stations.

 In many African, South American, and Asian countries, stations are also used as a place for public markets and other informal businesses.
 This is especially true on tourist routes or stations near tourist destinations.

-As well as providing services for passengers and loading facilities for goods, stations can sometimes have locomotive and rolling stock depots (usually with facilities for storing and refuelling rolling stock and carrying out minor repair jobs).
+As well as providing services for passengers and loading facilities for goods, stations can sometimes have locomotive and rolling stock depots, usually with facilities for storing and refuelling rolling stock and carrying out minor repairs.